yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 # Overview
 {%endcomment%}

-Executor based remoting uses [Executors](./task-execution-over-the-space.html) to implement remoting capabilities on top of the space.
-Executor based remoting allows for direct invocation of services in an asynchronous manner as well as broadcast capabilities.
-Executor remoting works with services that are exposed within a processing unit that started a collocated space.
+*Executor Based Remoting* uses [Executors](./task-execution-over-the-space.html) to provided remoting capabilities on top of the Space.
+Executor Based Remoting allows for direct invocation of services in an asynchronous manner in a broadcast or routed manner.
+Executor Remoting works with services that are deployed in a Processing Unit and execute within a collocated space.

 ![Executor.jpg](/attachment_files/Executor.jpg)

 # The executor-proxy

-The `executor-proxy` should be created at the client side to interact with the remote service.
-It can be created via Spring namespace , Sppring Bean or via API .
+The `executor-proxy` should be created on the client side to interact with the remote service.
+It can be created via Spring namespace, Spring Bean or via API.

 The `executor-proxy` include the following properties: